T-selva-raj/T-selva-raj/README.md

 	- I designed a simple weather app to find the weather conditions among cities.
 Here, I used Open Weather API to find the weather using the city name.
 While using the API, I got some knowledge of the Fetch method in JS and Promises.

 - Birth Day Counter :
-	-I designed a simple birthday counter app that displays how many days are left until my birthday today.
+	- I designed a simple birthday counter app that displays how many days are left until my birthday today.

 ## Contact